xplenty/xplenty-api-doc-v2/README.md

 ### Authentication
 Most of the Xplenty API calls require authentication, supplied in the form of the API key which is generated for each account.

+In order to get your API key, view your user's personal information page.
+See [here](http://community.xplenty.com/knowledgebase/articles/178926) for more information.

 Once you have an API key, you can either attach it to each request as a "key" parameter, or use HTTP Basic Authentication with the API key as a username and a blank password.
 Here's an example using curl (the colon separates the username and password):

 ```shell